timothee-haudebourg/iref/README.md

 This crate provides the two types `IriRef` and `IriRefBuf` to represent IRI references.
 An IRI reference is either an IRI or a relative IRI.
-Contrarily to regular IRI, relative IRI references may have no scheme.
+Contrarily to regular IRIs, relative IRI references may have no scheme.

 ```rust
 let mut iri_ref = IriRefBuf::default(); // an IRI reference can be empty.